Kaiqb/experiment/training/Module 10/Lab5 Instructions.md

   - scroll down to the bottom of this page, copy and save locally the "Region" shown for your application.
 Used as <your-region>.
     - Example: this value usually contains "westus" or a similar Azure region.

 You have now gathered all of the information necessary to connect your Lab 5 code to your new LUIS weather app.
-You can now close your connection to the LUIS portal.

 ## Create a Dispatch service for your Lab 5 sample code
 Now that you have both a QnA Maker weather app (created in Lab 4) and a new LUIS weather app it is now time to use the connection values gathered during the building of both of these apps to create a new Dispatch model.
 The step-by-step instructions for this can be found in the [Create the dispatch model](https://docs.microsoft.com/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs#create-the-dispatch-model) section of the online documentation referenced above, or follow this summary of key steps: